MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/activity-reports/yammer-device-usage-report.md

 The Yammer device usage reports give you information about which devices your users are using Yammer on.
 You can view the number of daily users by device type, and number of users by device type.
 You can view both over a selected time period.
 You can also view details per user.

 > [!NOTE]
-> You must be a global administrator in Office 365 or an Exchange, SharePoint, Skype for Business administrator, or reports reader to see reports.
+> You must be a global administrator in or an Exchange, SharePoint, Skype for Business administrator, or reports reader to see reports.

 ## How do I get to the Yammer device usage report?